thisismyjam/makethismyjam-chrome/README.md

 …then a "JAM" icon will appear in your URL bar.

-Click it to go directly to the jam preview / customisation screen on This Is My Jam, bypassing that pesky search etc. Sweet!
+Click it to go directly to the jam preview / customisation screen on This Is My Jam, bypassing that pesky search step.
+Sweet!

 *Conceived by [Matthew Ogle] on the train to [Music Hack Day Scotland], 24 August 2012.
 This could be much better, care to help?*